 While primary school completion rates have increased dramatically across Sub-Saharan Africa in recent years, secondary school enrollment remains low.
-In 2009, the region’s secondary enrollment ratio was the lowest in the world at 43 percent.
-Although there is an increasing focus on expanding access to secondary education in the region, there are still open questions about the benefits of secondary education relative to the high associated costs.
+In 2014, the region’s secondary net enrollment ratio was the lowest in the world at 33 percent.1 Although there is an increasing focus on expanding access to secondary education in the region, there are still open questions about the benefits of secondary education relative to the high associated costs.
 The role of primary education as an important driver of growth and development has been well studied and understood, but there is very little evidence of the benefits of secondary education.
 Secondary education could have a much larger impact than primary education on long-term earnings, health, fertility, gender equality, and civic and political participation.
 However, expanding secondary education is also significantly more expensive than providing free primary education, and there is potentially a much larger opportunity cost to families in terms of taking students out of the workforce.
 This study is examining the impacts of lowering the financial barriers to secondary school enrollment and the returns to secondary education on an array of long-term outcomes.

-Skills and knowledge: Scholarship winners scored higher on a cognitive skills test administered by the researchers than non-winners.
+Skills and knowledge: Scholarship winners scored 0.15 standard deviations higher on a cognitive skills test administered by the researchers than non-winners scored.
 Scholarship winners were also more likely to know how to use the internet and to be aware of issues of national and international importance.
 Female scholarship winners were more likely to have a bank account, an email account, and a social media account.